Hans SturmHixson-Lied Professor of Double Bass and Jazz Studies

 Inspired by his work with international artist-teacher François Rabbath, Sturm developed, designed, and produced two state-of-the-art DVD projects, The Art of the Bow (2005) and The Art of the Left Hand (2010).
 Both DVDs employ the same advanced technology found in films such as Avatar and Lord of the Rings to create a pedagogical method, incorporating 3D biomechanics animations with user-selectable camera angles, live performances, interviews, and lecture demonstrations.
 They have been described in Strings Magazine as "revolutionary… the most profound teaching tool I've seen."
 The Strad called the DVDs "fascinating… whether you are a keen amateur or a serious professional, no bass player's education is complete without having experienced Rabbath's demonstrations."
 He is currently authoring Rabbath's biography, 75 Years on 4 Strings: The Life and Music of François Rabbath, slated for publication in December 2021.

-Hans Sturm is currently President-Elect of the International Society of Bassists.
-Also a Past President, he has served on the organization's board of directors for over twelve years.
-He served for six years as New Music Editor for the ISB's journal 'Bass World'.
-He served on the summer chamber music and jazz faculty of the National High School Music Institute at Northwestern University for ten years.
+Hans Sturm is currently President of the International Society of Bassists and hosted the organizations first ever virtual convention.
+He has served on the organization's board of directors for over twenty years and served for six years as New Music Editor for the ISB's journal 'Bass World'.
+He taught on the summer chamber music and jazz faculty of the National High School Music Institute at Northwestern University for ten years.
 His major teachers have included jazz virtuoso Richard Davis, soloist Jeff Bradetich, Pittsburgh Symphony Principal Bass Emeritus Anthony Bianco, Philadelphia Orchestra bassist Ferdinand Maresh, and international soloist and pedagogue François Rabbath.